ciatph/ph-municipalities/README.md

 ### `npm start` / `npm run list:region`

+- Asks users to enter the download URL of a remote excel file or use the default local excel file
-- Load and parse the local excel file in `/data/day1.xlsx`.
+  - Loads and parses the local excel file in `/data/day1.xlsx` by default.
+  - Loads and parses the downloaded excel file in `/data/datasource.xlsx` if download URL input is provided.
 - Displays a list of available PH **region** names.
 - Lists all provinces and municipalities of a specified region via commandline input.
 - Asks for an option to write results to a JSON file.

 ### `npm run list:province`

+- Asks users to enter the download URL of a remote excel file or use the default local excel file
-- Load and parse the local excel file in `/data/day1.xlsx`.
+  - Loads and parses the local excel file in `/data/day1.xlsx` by default.
+  - Loads and parses the downloaded excel file in `/data/datasource.xlsx` if download URL input is provided.
 - Lists all municipalities under specified province(s) via commandline input.
 - Asks for an option to write results to a JSON file.